-A doctor will take a group of students to discuss how to a take a history or perform an examination for a certain system or specialty.
-You will visit a patient where one of the students will perform a history or examination (sometimes even both!).
-Afterwards, the doctor will provide feedback on how the student went (sometimes roasting you in front of the group).
-Most doctors will assume that you have read up on how to do this and so do your pre-reading.
-These tutorials are very high yield and try to organise as many as you can.
+A doctor will take a group of students to discuss how to a take a history, perform an examination, or even give a mini crash-course on a topic from a certain system or specialty.
+You will visit patients together, and students perform a history or examination in front of the tutor.
+Afterwards, you can present or summarise back, then the doctor will provide feedback on how the student went.
+Most doctors will assume that you know at least a few exams so you have something to practice.
+These tutorials are very high yield, and often times you can request on any topic you feel weak in, so don't be hesitant to ask your doctor if they can cover a certain subject.